 Module Audit: To foster mentorship opportunities, certified Club coaches and ride leaders may return to repeat any previous module or an outstanding Club Skills module, free of charge.
 If spots are still available, registration opens seven days before an event.
 Request a discount code via email.

-Club Theory Home Study: Cycling BC members with a history of cycling who cannot attend the regularly scheduled Club Theory A and B modules may apply to our Home Study program.
+Club Coach Home Study: Cycling BC members with a history of cycling who cannot attend the regularly scheduled theory modules (Cycling Practice Planning, Skills and Tactics Theory, Training to Race) may apply to Cycling BC’s Home Study program.
 Cycling BC retains the right to decline an application.
+Contact Cycling BC to apply.

 Club Coach Challenge: Leaders with NCCP education from another sport, including NCCP multi-sport modules or international coach education, may apply to CHALLENGE the pathway.
 Cycling Canada retains the right to decline an applicant’s request to pursue the challenge process.
 A challenge costs $250 to $335 and includes:

 Leaders with YELLOW status by way of PMBIA certification who wish to pursue the GREEN certificate must do so by officially challenging.
-Alternatively, attend both NCCP Basic and Club Skills modules for mentorship purposes (free of charge), as well as Club Theory B ($100), and the cost of evaluation (online quiz, portfolio, and debrief) remains at the standard $150 rate.
+Alternatively, attend the outdoor NCCP modules for mentorship purposes (free of charge), and the final theory module, Training to Race.
+Evaluation includes an online quiz and submitting and debriefing your written portfolio with Cycling Canada.

 Designed to help you refine your coaching expertise in areas you find interesting.